 Mark first came to public attention in 2006 when he was awarded the Royal Philharmonic Society Composition Prize for his first orchestral commission, Sudden Light (BBC Symphony Orchestra).
 Further orchestral commissions followed before being appointed Resident Composer with the BBC National Orchestra of Wales in 2011, a post he held for four years resulting in a series of major new works, including a cello concerto (Lyra), a percussion concerto (Heartland) and a 40-minute cantata for soprano, baritone, chorus and orchestra (A Violence of Gifts).

-Mark’s growing catalogue of chamber and vocal music includes Five Memos for violin and piano (London Music Masters), Parable for solo saxophone (London Sinfonietta), Lines Written a Few Miles Below for violin and electronics, (Rambert Dance Company), We Have Found a Better Land (BBC National Chorus of Wales), The Soul Candle, for baritone and piano (Jeremy Huw Williams) and many other works for performers with whom he has developed close partnerships, including: Arditti Quartet, Chroma, Fidelio Trio, Kokoro, Ostrava Banda, Philharmonia Orchestra, Spitalfields Festival, and the London Handel Festival amongst others.
+Mark’s growing catalogue of chamber and vocal music includes The Breaking Wheel for clarinet and piano (Little Missenden Festival), Five Memos for violin and piano (London Music Masters), Parable for solo saxophone (London Sinfonietta), Lines Written a Few Miles Below for violin and electronics, (Rambert Dance Company), We Have Found a Better Land (BBC National Chorus of Wales), The Soul Candle, for baritone and piano (Jeremy Huw Williams) and many other works for performers with whom he has developed close partnerships, including: Arditti Quartet, Chroma, Fidelio Trio, Kokoro, Ostrava Banda, Philharmonia Orchestra, Spitalfields Festival, and the London Handel Festival amongst others.
 Mark has also created vocal works for the stage including The Mare’s Tale for narrator and ensemble (Arts Council of Wales).
 His abiding interest in dance has resulted in much collaboration with choreographers.